slowernews/wisdom-tldr/README.md

 karma

 Be generous from a place of abundance, where you are giving because you are already so full, not from a place of scarcity where you are kind because you want something in return.

-HOWEVER, «givers» attract «takers».
-Don't let them drain you, you're [free](#on-freedom) and you don't owe them anything.

-> *'You give people a hand, they rip your arm out.'*
 -->

 Fatherhood makes you a mentor independently of your will.
 Learn how to give advice.